jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

 Each method has distinct strengths and weaknesses, and tend to be better with certain types of data.
-Every method requires a good determination of I(0), and all of the concentration independent methods require Rg, which generally means a good Guinier fit is required in all cases.
+Every method requires a good determination of I(0), and all of the concentration independent methods require R\ :sub:`g`, which generally means a good Guinier fit is required in all cases.
 Also, in [5] it is reported that all of the concentration independent methods struggle with flat and ring-shaped proteins.